Nerwo/nerwo-contracts/README.md

 `reimburse(uint256 transactionID, uint256 amountReimbursed)`

-Allows the freelance to reimburse the client if the goods or services cannot be fully provided.
+Allows the freelancer to reimburse the client if the goods or services cannot be fully provided.
-The function checks whether the caller is the transaction freelance, whether the transaction has a valid status, and whether the amount to be reimbursed is within the valid range before proceeding.
+The function checks whether the caller is the transaction freelancer, whether the transaction has a valid status, and whether the amount to be reimbursed is within the valid range before proceeding.

 `payArbitrationFee(uint256 transactionID)`

-Allows the client or the freelance to pay the arbitration fee to raise a dispute.
+Allows the client or the freelancer to pay the arbitration fee to raise a dispute.
-The function verifies whether the caller is the transaction client or freelance, whether the transaction has a valid status, and whether the correct arbitration fee has been paid before proceeding.
+The function verifies whether the caller is the transaction client or freelancer, whether the transaction has a valid status, and whether the correct arbitration fee has been paid before proceeding.